Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- In 20.0% of his games this year, he has hit a home run, and 5.5% of his trips to the dish.

-- In 49 games this season (42.6%), Devers has picked up an RBI, and in 21 of those games (18.3%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- Devers has picked up an RBI in 43.1% of his games this year, with more than one RBI in 18.1% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.